High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Spherical Gaussian fields

 \section{Spherical Gaussian fields}

-In this Section we shall start from some simple results on the evaluation of the expected values of Lipschitz-Killing curvatures for sequences of spherical Gaussian processes.
-These results will be rather straightforward applications of the Gaussian kinematic fundamental formula (\ref{eqn:GKF}), and are collected here for completeness and as a bridge towards the more complicated case of {nonlocal transforms of} Gaussian subordinated processes, to be considered later.
+In this section, we shall start from some simple results on the evaluation of the expected values of Lipschitz--Killing curvatures for sequences of spherical Gaussian processes.
+These results will be rather straightforward applications of the Gaussian kinematic fundamental formula (\ref{eqn:GKF}), and are collected here for completeness and as a bridge toward the more complicated case of {nonlocal transforms of} Gaussian subordinated processes, to be considered later.